rcgsheffield/vscoderemote_bessemer/README.md

 # VSCode Remote HPC

+The purpose of this repository and the two start_vscode.sh scripts is to enable you to run VSCode Remote safely on a worker node using the Sheffield University HPC clusters.

-Following the instructions below you will initaite the code server on the cluster, then from your local machine call a script which will start a batch job on the cluster and connect your local machine to it.
-This will enable you to access the initated Microsoft VSCode session on the cluster through a local browser.
+Following the instructions below, you will run some VScode Remote setup tasks on the cluster/s, then from your **local** machine you run the script/s to start a VSCode Remote server within a batch job and connect your local machine to it.

+The access to the initiated Microsoft VSCode session on the cluster is made through your local machine's web browser.
 The script is inspired by the blog

 https://medium.com/@isaiah.taylor/use-vs-code-on-a-supercomputer-15e4cbbb1bc2